sagemath/more-sagemath-tutorials/demo-profiling.rst

 ..
 TODO::

-    Add a demo of using the Python deboggueur to trace through the code.
+    Add a demo of using the Python debugger to trace through the code.